 PL-RS and source RS in UL TCI state or joint TCI state are QCL-Type D

-The requirements in this clause for a cell with different PCI from serving cell are applicable for such cell is known for a UE.
-A cell with different PCI from serving cell is known if the the following conditions are met
+When the target UL TCI state refers to an additional PCI different from serving cell PCI in which this UL TCI state is configured, the requirements in this clause are applicable provided that the cell with the additional PCI is known for a UE.
+A cell with the additional PCI is known if the the following conditions are met

-Active BWP of the serving cell and a cell with different PCI are the same
+Active BWP of the serving cell and a cell with the additional PCI are the same

-Center frequency, SCS and SFN offset of a cell with different PCI from serving cell are as the same as serving cell
+Center frequency, SCS and SFN offset of a cell with the additional PCI are as the same as serving cell

-During the last 5s before L1-RSRP measurement is configured, the UE has sent a valid L3 measurement report for the cell with different PCI
+During the last 5s before L1-RSRP measurement is configured, the UE has sent a valid L3 measurement report for the cell with the additional PCI

-Timing offset between serving cell and the cell with different PCI from serving cell is within CP of the corresponding SCS
+Timing offset between serving cell and the cell with the additional PCI is within CP of the corresponding SCS

-The SSB from the cell with different PCI remains detectable according to the cell identification requirements specified in clause 9.2
+The SSB from the cell with the additional PCI remains detectable according to the cell identification requirements specified in clause 9.2

-Otherwise, the cell with different PCI from serving cell is unknown.
+Otherwise, the cell with the additional PCI is unknown.

 <End of Change 2>